Benjaman Kyle: Incident and post-amnesia

 On August 31, 2004, at 5:00 a.m., a Burger King employee in Richmond Hill, Georgia, found Powell unconscious, naked, and sunburned behind a dumpster of the restaurant.
-He had three impressions in his skull that appeared to have been caused by blunt force trauma; he also had red ant bites on his body.
 Employees called emergency services, who took him to St. Joseph's/Candler Hospital in Savannah.
 He had no identity document and was recorded in hospital records as "Burger King Doe" or "B.K.
-Doe".
+Doe."
 There were no reports of stolen vehicles in the area and local restaurants and hotels had not encountered any individuals matching Powell's description.
-Two weeks later, he was transferred to Memorial Health University Medical Center, where records state he was semiconscious.
+Two weeks later, he was transferred to Memorial Health University Medical Center where records state he was semiconscious.

 He eventually said that he remembered his name was "Benjaman" – spelled unusually – but said he could not recall his last name.
 He chose the surname "Kyle" based on his placeholder initials "B.K."
 He had cataracts in both eyes, and had corrective surgery nine months after he was found, when a charity raised enough money to pay for the operation.
-Upon seeing himself clearly in the mirror for the first time, Powell realized he was around 20 years older than he thought he was.
+Upon seeing himself clearly in the mirror for the first time, Kyle realized he was around 20 years older than he thought he was.

-Powell believed he was passing through Richmond Hill, either on U.S. Route 17 or Interstate 95 in late August 2004.
-He may also have been on the road because of Hurricane Charley, which had hit earlier that month.
+Kyle believed he was passing through Richmond Hill, either on U.S. Route 17 or Interstate 95 in late August 2004.
+He may also have been on the road because of Hurricane Charley which had hit earlier that month.

-After being released from the hospital, Powell spent several years between the Grace House men's shelter and hospitals.
+After being released from the hospital, Kyle spent several years between the Grace House men's shelter and hospitals.
 In 2007, while at The J.C.
 Lewis Health Care Center, he met a nurse who inquired about his past.
-The nurse helped support Powell financially while he earned about $100 a month mostly doing household tasks.
-While driving his truck in a yard, Powell discovered that he still remembered how to drive a car.
-He was diagnosed with dissociative amnesia in 2007 by Jason A. King in Atlanta.
-Georgia Legal Services did not obtain medical records for Powell because Memorial Health requested an $800 fee.
+The nurse helped support Powell financially, while he earned money mowing the lawns of neighbors.
+He was diagnosed with dissociative amnesia in 2007 by Atlanta psychologist Jason A. King.
+Georgia Legal Services was unable to obtain Powell's medical records because Memorial Health requested an $800 fee.
 A friend contacted Georgia Congressman Jack Kingston for help with the case.
-To help with Powell's identification, Kingston's office sent DNA samples to the FBI's National Criminal Justice Information Services Division in West Virginia.
+To help with Kyle's identification, Kingston's office sent DNA samples to the FBI's National Criminal Justice Information Services Division in West Virginia.